 In our previous post, we took a high level look at charitable contributions and deductions, including looking at what made an organization “qualified” to receive charitable contributions, when deductions might be limited, and special rules for valuing and reporting non-cash charitable contributions.
-In this post, we will dig a little
+In this post, “Beyond the Basics of Charitable

 Your grandmother Phyllis was a remarkable woman.
 Aside from making it out on the other side of Uncle Bill’s childhood with only moderate shell shock (which, I suppose, is referred to these days as PTSD), Phyllis was an intelligence agent in the United States Army towards the end of World

 When my son was two, his grandmother gave him a stuffed owl.
 Not a particularly creative toddler, he named the little owl Stuffy, and the name has stuck to this day.
 What does this have to do with the question “Can the IRS Take My Passport?”
 Patience…all will be revealed.
 He